COVID-19 – Help and guidance for commercial insurance customers

 Our office is currently closed so please don’t send any documents to our office address.

-What do I need to do if I have made a complaint?
+What do I need to do if I have previously made a complaint?

 How do I stay updated about the FCA test case?